-Structure Presentation Technical Content Results and Discussion First Excellent, very clear, Well written in good Appropriate Critical assessment of Class logical subdivision.
-English, cogent theoretical the results.
-Quality of arguments presented. background included. sample based on data Conclusions concur Proper use made of (spectra, errors). with results obtained, theory expressions, Graphs neatly plotted results are clearly etc. and correctly summarised. interpreted.
+Structure Presentation Technical Content Results and Discussion First Class Excellent, very clear, logical subdivision.
+Well written in good English, cogent arguments presented.
+Conclusions concur with results obtained, results are clearly summarised.
+Appropriate theoretical background included.
+Proper use made of theory expressions, etc. Critical assessment of the results.
+Quality of sample based on data (spectra, errors).
+Graphs neatly plotted and correctly interpreted.
 Extended interpretation based on analysis of theory section.
-Upper Well organised easy to Clearly laid out, Good grasp of the Results analysed and Second follow and a sense of conclusions and necessary theory and assessed in sufficiently direction throughout. summary evident and its use. critical manner. clearly written.
+Upper Second Well organised easy to follow and a sense of direction throughout.
+Clearly laid out, conclusions and summary evident and clearly written.
+Good grasp of the necessary theory and its use.
+Results analysed and assessed in sufficiently critical manner.
 Evidence of an appreciation of sources of error.
-Lower Satisfactory but some Straightforward to Only the basic theory Satisfactory Second loss of way evident. read, satisfactorily behind the assessment of results written, vagueness or experiment is and outcome of nesitancy in presented, no experiments.
-Critical conclusions and evidence of real evaluation not overly summary. understanding. evident.
-Ihird No direction, no Somewhat Gaps in understanding Poor analysis of the SUDDIVISION.
-LACK OF disorganised and hard evident from what results or sample clarity. to read.
-Conclusion was presented. quality, no attempt to incorrect or "off the assess sources of error mork" by a gono wrong Fail No evidence of any No real presentation No assessment of the ган organisation absence dash presentation of background and its results no discussion of hasic absence of conclusion annreciation understanding no or summary coherence.
+Lower Second Satisfactory but some loss of way evident.
+Straightforward to read, satisfactorily written, vagueness or hesitancy in conclusions and summary.
+Only the basic theory behind the experiment is presented, no evidence of real understanding.
+Satisfactory assessment of results and outcome of experiments.
+Critical evaluation not overly evident.
+Third No direction, no subdivision.
+Lack of clarity.
+Somewhat disorganised and hard to read.
+Conclusion and summary incorrect or "off the mark".
+Gaps in understanding evident from what was presented.
+Poor analysis of the results or sample quality, no attempt to assess sources of error or where things may have gone wrong.
+Fail No evidence of any organisation, absence of basic understanding, no coherence.
+Difficult to read; slap dash presentation, absence of conclusion or summary.
+No real presentation of background and its appreciation.
+No assessment of the results, no discussion.